Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 of Nuitka, such that it avoids high usage of memory during compilation at the cost of increased compile time.

-Avoid 32 bit C compiler/assembler memory limits
+Avoid 32-bit C compiler/assembler memory limits
 ===============================================

 Do not use a 32-bit compiler, but a 64-bit one.
 If you use Python with